Update July 2017:

 The new BACnet SendExceptionSchedules action in Events2HVAC was designed to push dynamic schedules from E2H to HVAC controller schedules.
-However, this is NOT recommended for Automated Logic WebCtrl HVAC systems without the use of the new ALC Scheduling Add-On (See update at bottom).
+However, this is NOT recommended for Automated Logic WebCtrl HVAC systems without the use of the new ALC Scheduling Add-On (See update at top).

 From ALC Support: